 Project scope: STIMULANT (Surface Integrity Conscious High-Performance Hybrid Machining for Safety-Critical Superalloy Aeroengine Parts) aims to develop and demonstrate “surface integrity conscious” hybridisation of machining processes for safety-critical aero engine parts that is able to deliver a step-change in Material Removal Rates (MRR) and reduction in production costs.
 STIMULANT will take key knowledge at different levels of maturity that exists within Consortium, and progress it, via Standard Features (StdFs) methodology, to the demonstration on “engine-like” safety critical parts.

 For more information please see: STIMULANT project web page

 Fraunhofer IPT – Institute for Production Technology– Aachen, Germany

-Additional to the publicly funded cooperation, Synova works on a bilateral level together with specialists of the Fraunhofer IPT in optical sensing / optical in-line control of laser processes to improve both speed and control of the laser processing by fully integrated solutions in Synova machines.
+Additional to the publicly funded cooperation, Synova works on a bilateral level together with specialists of the Fraunhofer IPT and ILT in optical sensing / optical in-line control of laser processes to improve both speed and control of the laser processing by fully integrated solutions in Synova machines.

 Swissphotonics is a non-profit association registered under "Verein Schweizer Laser und Photonik Netz".
 Swissphotonics is the Swiss national thematic network (NTN) for photonics and serves as a network for a common vision and growth of the photonics industry.
 It is the declared goal of Swissphotonics to promote the competitiveness of its members through the support of the innovation forces.